larrybaeder/Boston_Taxes/Section1_Data_Exploration.md

 We start with our raw, uncleaned data set of condominiums in the Boston area and their characteristics.
 We will do an examination of the basic structure of the data along with some of the variables to get a sense of the data.

 This section will contain a snap shot of the data exploration.
-An indepth view of every variable will be provided in the appendices.

 Data preprocessing will be handled in a seperate file.